 Montlake PTA Equity Fund

-For the first time this year, donors will have the opportunity to donate to the Montlake PTA Equity Fund when donating online to the Annual Fund.
+Again this year, donors will have the opportunity to donate to the Montlake PTA Equity Fund when donating online to the Annual Fund.
 The money in this fund will then be donated to schools without PTA fundraisers.
 This Equity Fund is a first step towards addressing the inequity of some Seattle schools receiving funding for staff from their PTAs while others do not.

 Why do some PTAs pay for staff?
 The short answer is because public schools have been historically underfunded.
 However, all schools could use additional staff but not all schools have PTAs that can afford to pay for staff positions.
 It is important to know that change is needed at the district and state level so that schools can meet the needs of their students.
 Advocacy for these reforms is the real solution, but it takes time.